CRBl69/visulog/docs/plugins.md

 --- | --- | ---
 `displayName` | string | The name you want your plugin to show up as in the frontend `width` | int | The width of the graph
+`author` | string | A regular expression that should match the whole name of the author `date` | string | A date interval to select commits

 ### The toggle options